-Small thick-walled pendulous culms with nearly all foliage leaves deciduous in winter, new leaf blades growing terminally from old sheaths in spring.
+Small thick-walled pendulous culms with nearly all foliage leaves deciduous in hard winters, new leaf blades growing terminally from old sheaths in spring.
 Leaf sheaths and blades indistinguishable from those of B. frigidorum, though generally smaller, but culm sheaths markedly different, with larger, naked auricles and membranous, glabrous margins.
 Among the most hardy of all Borinda species introduced so far.
+Culm internodes feel smooth, but longitudinal lines are visible.

-As with B. frigidorum, the lack of vegetative parts in the type collections for several species names published previously makes it very difficult to relate this species to those names.
+As with B. frigidorum, the lack of vegetative parts in the type collections for several species names published previously makes it very difficult to relate this species to those names without further fieldwork in China.

 Borinda frigidorum aff. was first introduced into the UK from Zhi Ben Shan in Yunnan Province of China in 1995 (Stapleton 1048).